gabrielmaia7/wikidata-reference-analysis/Crowdsourcing/data/final/gd_format.md

     0. Traditional news and media(e.g. news agencies, broad-casters);
     1. Non-traditional news and media(e.g. online magazines, platforms tocollaboratively create news).
 4. Self-published sources.

+Important to notice: authority controls are missing from here, and have been classified as 1/1/3